noiseoverip/gosible/README.md

-# A naive attempt to rewrite Ansible in go
+# Gosbile - a naive attempt to rewrite Ansible in go
 As title says, this is a very naive attempt to rewrite Ansible in go.

 Why ?